vedmakk/a11y-agent/README.md

 # a11y-agent – Voice-controlled Browser Agent

+A proof of concept for an AI based screen reader and browser assistant.

 This project turns natural‐language, **voice** commands into fully‐automated browser actions using the open-source [browser-use](https://github.com/browser-use/browser-use) library.
 Hold <kbd>SPACE</kbd>, speak an instruction, release the key and the agent will: